All of our counselors are Licensed or have completed their Masters Degree and are doing their residency with HFT to obtain their license.

 In Mary’s spare time she enjoys traveling, hiking, reading, baking, and spending time with family and friends.

-Henry Bruns, HA Supervisor
+Henry Bruns, Director

 Henry is a Licensed Professional Counselor and Board-Approved Supervisor in the state of Virginia.
 Henry has been with Hope for Tomorrow since August 2020 and earned his Master’s in Professional Counseling as well as his PhD in Counselor Education and Supervision from Liberty University.